femogas/datalogger/README.md

 ## UUID Management

 UUIDs are used to uniquely identify nodes or endpoints.
-The UUID management process is now handled automatically within the Redis client, making it easier to manage and integrate UUIDs for your nodes.
+The UUID management process requires an explicit call to `GenerateUUIDMap` to synchronize the UUIDs with Redis.

 ```go
 // Generate UUID map